danilnagy/design-ai/docs/recursive_systems/index.md

 # this starts the recursion process with all the parameters and a single curve in the input list
 curves = split_recursively([boundary], dirs, params)
 ```

-{: .challenge-title }

-> Challenge 2
->
-> Our subdivision script is nice but it is quite constrained because it can only split the space either horizontally or vertically.
-Can you change the functionality of the `split_space()` function to split the space on an arbitrary angle instead of choosing one of two directions?
->
-> HINT: You can use [this file](data/2_subd_challenge.gh) as a starting point, which changes the dir input from a binary [0,1] to a continuous range [0-1].
-In the script, you can map this range to a full rotation by multiplying it by `360` (if you want to use degrees) or `2*pi` if you want to use radians.
-Then you can use this rotation parameter to rotate the split line which divides the space.

-Once you're done implementing the challenges, paste your final code into the code block above and create a pull request on this page called `2-your_uni` (for example `2-dn2216`).